-The Array command allows you to create a rectangular pattern of entities from selected objects, in this case the 0.5 unit circle.
-The array command has also been revised for the 2012 edition of AutoCAD.
+The Array command allows you to create a rectangular pattern of entities from selected Array - objects, in this case the 0.5 unit circle.
+The array command has also been revised for the 2014 edition of AutoCAD.
 In previous versions of the software, the array command was driven by a dialogue window which contained a number of options and settings you would need to set up, and then you could preview the array before finalizing it.
 However, the new version of the array command does not take you to another window.
 You can complete the command quickly and easily with just a few selections on the graphical display.
 However, before you get started you should toggle the Ortho Mode off by hitting F8 at the keyboard or selecting the Ortho Mode icon on the tray.

 Select the Array command from the Modify panel under the home tab.
 Next, select the 0.5diameter circle in the bottom left-hand corner of the rectangle as the object you want to array (Figure 2.52).
 Hit ENTER to continue on to the next step of the command.
-Now you will be prompted to select a corner to specify the number of items in the array.
-Move your cursor up and to the right so that three more 0.5 circles appear in the graphical display and select with the left mouse button (Figure 2.53).
-Now move the top right circle to the center of the arc in the top right corner of the rectangle as shown in Figure 2.54.
-You will see that each circle in the array will be properly spaced (Figure 2.55).
-Hit ENTER to accept the array you have created and to exit the array command.
+You will see the Rectangular array window in place of the Ribbon menu.